hatif03/slack-agent/README.md

 ## Features

-By default, Slack Agent can interact with and use:
+By default, Jerry can interact with and use:
 - Google Mail (via Google API)
 - Google Calendar (via Google API)
 - Google Drive (via Google API)